Indentation of an elastic arch on a frictional substrate: Pinning, unfolding and snapping: Theoretical analysis

 Focusing on the linear regime characterized by a sufficiently small vertical displacement $\Delta_y\ll L$, we rationalize the above numerical findings in the framework of the inextensible planar elastica theory~\cite{frisch1962flexible, audoly2010elasticity}.
 In the two-dimensional problem, the position of the centerline of the arch is represented as ${\bm r}(s)=(x(s), y(s))$, where $s$ is defined as the arc length parameter $s\in [-L, L]$.
 We assume that the center of the arch is at $s=0$, with the left and right ends at $s=-L$ and $L$, respectively.
-In addition to the Cartesian coordinate representation, we define the variable $\theta(s)$ representing the angle between the tangent line at $s$ and the horizontal axis that is suitable for considering the inextensibility conditions implied in the elastica model.
-From Fig.~\ref{Fig1} (a), we find $dx(s)/ds=\cos\theta(s)$ and $dy(s)/ds=-\sin\theta(s)$.
-Assuming a symmetric deflection of the arch about $s=0$ as observed in our numerical simulations, we consider the deformation of only half of the arch, that is, the segment $0 \leq s \leq L$.
-This implies that the arch at $s=0$ is being clamped horizontally; that is, $\theta(0)=0$.
+In addition to the Cartesian coordinate representation, we define the variable $\theta(s)$ to represent the angle between the tangent line at $s$ and the horizontal axis, which is suitable for considering the inextensibility conditions implied in the elastica model.
+From Fig.~\ref{Fig1} (a), $dx(s)/ds=\cos\theta(s)$ and $dy(s)/ds=-\sin\theta(s)$.
+Assuming a symmetric deflection of the arch about $s=0$ as observed in our numerical simulations, we consider the deformation of only half of the arch, that is, segment $0 \leq s \leq L$.
+This indicates that the arch at $s=0$ is clamped horizontally, that is, $\theta(0)=0$.

-A simple geometric consideration indicates the following relationships:
+A simple geometric consideration indicates the following relationship.

 When a concentrated downward force $P$ is applied at $s=0$, the substrate exerts a reaction force $(F_x,F_y)$ on the (right) edge $(s=L)$.
 The overall vertical force balance is $P=2F_y$.
-The elastica equilibrium equation ~\cite{frisch1962flexible, audoly2010elasticity} is given by
+The elastica equilibrium equation~\cite{frisch1962flexible, audoly2010elasticity} is given by

 where the prime symbol $()^{\prime}$ represents the derivative with respect to $s$, and $B$ is the bending modulus.
 In addition, we assume moment-free boundary conditions at both ends~\cite{sano2017slip, yoshida2020mechanics}, implying $\theta'(L)=\Phi/L$.
 We also assume that there is no inflection point in the shape of our elastica considered here.
-Integrating Eq.~(\ref{eq:Elastica}) using the boundary conditions at $s=L$ given above, we find that
+Integrating Eq.~(\ref{eq:Elastica}) and using the boundary conditions at $s=L$ given above, we find that

 where we define the nondimensional force as